-Comments may also be made during the Public Hearing.
-The public hearing for the MHSA Three-Year Plan & Annual PEI and INN Evaluation Report will be conducted on Tuesday, June 30, 2020 at 1:00 pm.
-Due to the COVID-19 restrictions, the public hearing will be held online only, via Zoom.
+The public hearing for the MHSA Three-Year Plan & Annual PEI and INN Evaluation Report was conducted on Tuesday, June 30, 2020 at 1:00 pm, as a special convening of the San Benito County Behavioral Health Board (BHB).
+Due to the COVID-19 restrictions, the public hearing was held online only, via Zoom.